Nutrition Therapy With An Eating Disorder Dietitian

 And you’re absolutely wrong.

+Eating disorders are not easy to treat without support.
 Eating disorders are not a personal failure.
 They are an epidemic.

 You absolutely have the right to seek help if you feel you can’t beat an eating disorder on your own.